5GBioShield: Description

-The device is a 128 MB USB thumb drive containing marketing documents and usage instructions.
-The device is housed in a clear perspex block depicting a stylised depiction of St George slaying a dragon, based on the reverse of a personal medal originally made by William Wyon for Albert, Prince Consort.
+The device is simply a common USB thumb drive containing marketing documents and usage instructions.
+The USB device is housed in a clear perspex block imprinted with a stylized version of St George slaying a dragon, as based on a medal originally made by William Wyon for Albert, Prince Consort.

 Lakicevic, the co-inventor of the product, describes the device as containing a "new energy" embedded in a sticker, and that the USB stick is merely a carrier and need not be powered on to work.
-Lakicevic's claims regarding this product were published in a series of self-published articles in International Journal of Science and Research (ITNJ), a pay-to-publish science journal.
+Lakicevic's claims regarding this product were published in an issue of the International Journal of Science and Research (ITNJ), a pay-to-publish science journal with no peer review processes in place.

 Reception

 The device was recommended in a report published by Glastonbury Town Council.
-Town councillor Toby R. Hall recommended that the device could be "helpful" and "provide protection" due to its "wearable holographic nano-layer catalyser".
+Town councillor Toby R. Hall stated that the device could be "helpful" and "provide protection" due to a "wearable holographic nano-layer catalyser".

-An analysis by Pen Test Partners, however, concluded that this device was nothing more than a cheap unbranded USB thumb drive.
+An analysis by Pen Test Partners, however, concluded that this device was nothing more than a 128 megabyte capacity generic USB thumb drive.
 The security firm concluded that the device "should [not] be promoted by publicly-funded bodies".

 Following this report, the device was investigated by Trading Standards and found to be a scam and the matter had been referred to City of London Police Fraud Squad.